ubco-cmps/phys111_course/class/final.md

 > Yes.
 To pass this course, you must do all of the following:
 >
-> - Achieve a minimum of 50% on the labs (10.0 / 20) with no more than 3 missed labs
+> - Achieve a minimum of 50% on the labs (10.0 / 32) with no more than 3 missed labs
-> - Achieve a minimum of 50% on the tests and final exam (25.0 / 50)
+> - Achieve a minimum of 50% on the tests and final exam (20.0 / 40)
 > - Achieve a minimum of 50% on the whole course grade (50.0 / 100)

 Note that you must achieve a minimum of 50% COMBINED on the tests and final exams.

-For example, if you completed five tests over the term and achieved grades of: 8/10, 6/10, 9/10, 10/10, 8/10.
+For example, if you completed five tests over the term and achieved grades of: 80%, 60%, 90%, 100%, 80%.
-This means a total score of 41/50 on the tests.
+This means a total score of 82% on the tests.
-The final exam will be out of 50 marks, so the minimum mark you need to achieve on the final to pass the course is 9/50, or 18%.
+So the minimum mark you need to achieve on the final to pass the course 18% (make sure you know how to do this calculation!).
 **Please, please, please** do not take this to mean that you can take the exam lightly, and that you are guaranteed to pass the course.
 Failing the final that badly will trigger a manual review of the course work you have submitted so far, and may result in more headache for you in the end.
 The point of this example is just to assure you that if you've been working hard in the course, doing the tests and bonus tests, keeping up with the material, getting help when you need it, chances are, you will be fine.